xyangcui/Algorithms/LIM/README.md

 long_run: use LIM to run a climatogical experiment.
 Aims at climatology research.
 Also, this can be called noise integration, a problistic forecast or ensemble forecast.

+dynamical_filter: like POP, filter data by dynamics (may different timescale).

 ![这是图片](LIM_flowchart.png)